Spruce tries to be customizable and straightforward. On this page, you can find some core principles and the structure.

 .

-A classless framework doesnβt specify classes and special markup for your elements.
+A classless framework doesn’t specify classes and special markup for your elements.
 You use regular HTML elements.
-The advantage is that you only need to load a CSS file and get many styling right away.
+The advantage is that you only need to load a CSS file and get many styling immediately.

 We think this approach has more problems in the long run, so we use classes.
-Of course, we also style just elements where it is convenient (like text-related elements).
+Of course, we also style just elements where it is convenient (like text-related ones).

 Spruce uses npm scripts to compile Sass and to do other tasks.
-You can see all of the scripts in the package.json file.
+The scripts are in the package.json file.

 Our two main scripts are: